Frequently asked questions

 Here’s how you’ll know when we’re contacting you:

-If you receive an SMS or email from another address claiming to be us, please report it to us at contact@truyu.com.au
+If you receive an SMS or email from another address claiming to be us, please report it to us through our contact form on our website.

 Please do not click on any unexpected or suspicious links, even if the message appears to come from Truyu.
 If in doubt, get in touch with us.